temporary0723/swipe-unlock/README.md

 - **🔓 Unlock Historical Messages**: Click the lock icon on any message to unlock swipe navigation
 - **🔄 Full Swipe Navigation**: Navigate through all available swipes using intuitive left/right buttons
 - **🎯 Original Swipe Highlighting**: The originally selected swipe is highlighted with a special color
+- **🌐 Translation Support**: Toggle between original and translated text using the language button
-- **⚠️ Conflict Prevention**: Prevents conflicts with last message swiping and new message generation
+- **⚠️ Conflict Prevention**: Prevents multiple messages from being unlocked simultaneously
 - **📱 Mobile Friendly**: Responsive design that works on all device sizes

 ## How to Use